tuur29/mockup/README.md

 ## How?

-Artboards in your project are saved as separate SVG's and then saved inside a HTML page.
+Artboards in your project are saved as JSON and then saved inside a HTML page.

 Main benefits of this approach:
  - Preview your project locally or via a webserver inside any browser window!